morris-ribs/graphql-server-node/README.md

 This is a GraphQL server, coded in NodeJs, that makes queries to retrieves data from a MongoDB instance.

+We are going to manipulate an inventory of a bar.
+It will consist of a list of drinks, each one with their types, unit prices, and stock.

+Follow the steps below in order to run it:

 # 1) Launch mongo daemon!

 After installing your MongoDB instance, open a cmd window and run the following command: